Azure/azure-sdk/docs/engineering-system/repo-branching.md

 ## Hotfix branches

-Under some circumstances we may need to service a specific version of the code with a hotfix and in these cases we should create a branch from the git tag that points at the specific version we want to hotfix with a name of `hotfix/<hotfix name/version>` and push it to the main repository.
+Under some circumstances we may need to service a specific version of the code with a hotfix and in these cases we should create a branch from the git tag that points at the specific version we want to hotfix with a name of `hotfix/<appropriate name for what is being hotfixed>` and push it to the main repository.
 Once the branch is created the changes should be made and the version numbers for the package with the fix should be updated accordingly and then a build should be produced and verified.
 Once the package is released then the branch should be merged (not rebased) back into master, including the newly tagged release commit, and then the hotfix branch should be deleted.

 Whenever we release a package that we need to support long term we need to ensure we have enough versioning space to release hotfixes at any point in the history of the package.
 To help ensure that we always need to bump at least the minor version (i.e. 2nd part) of the package because we will increment the patch (i.e. 3rd part) version each time we release a hotfix.